 This Via Velo bike lock has taken Australia by storm, becoming one of the highest-rated and best-selling bike locks on Amazon.
-At the time of writing, it has received more than 10,000 reviews with an average rating of 4.5-out-of-5 stars!
+At the time of publishing, it has received more than 10,000 reviews with an average rating of 4.5-out-of-5 stars!

 It is not as strong as the Kryptonite D-lock at the top of this list, but it is also less than half the price and still gives the level of protection.
 One of its top features is that it comes with a 1.8m long cable to ensure you can secure your bike anywhere you like.
-The 14mm thick shackle with rubber casing is extremely durable, and a thief won’t be able to easily cut through it.
+The 14mm thick shackle with rubber casing is extremely durable, and even the determined thief won’t be able to easily cut through it.

 It further comes with two separate keys so you have a backup key and an easy-to-use mount to adjust the lock to your bicycle.

 Best suited for?

-People want a D-Lock, but want a slightly cheaper option than the Kryptonite one.
+People want a D-Lock but a slightly cheaper option than the Kryptonite one.

 How to choose the best bicycle lock